erickbytes/lofipython/content/blog/make-your-python-installs-faster-with-uv.rst

 not to mention the hassle of explaining the purpose of virtual environments in Python coding via venv.
 One perk of uv is that it includes virtual environments in its workflow.

-For more experienced developers, uv is a way you can make your code run much faster if you need to install a Python package everytime it runs.
-For example, if you're running a Python script on a Docker image, Python needs to install your packages everytime the image is run.
-In this case, a modest 8x speedup might shave off a shocking amount of time it takes your code to execute.
+For more experienced developers, uv is a way you can make your Docker images build faster.
+In this case, a modest 8x speedup might shave off a shocking amount of time it takes your image to build, especially if you have lots of Python library dependencies.
 Now, imagine an 80-115x speedup with caching.
-That's an incredible improvement we can now make with uv!
+Docker images are an optimization use case along with building your developemnt environment in general.
+In some development shops, this could cut a lot of time installing developer tooling.
+It's a potential incredible improvement we can now make with uv!

    uv is designed as a drop-in replacement for pip and pip-tools, and is ready for production use today in projects built around those workflows.